 A home hospital bed improves the quality of life and independence of bedridden patients.
-The right adjustable medical bed empowers patients to stay in their homes without sacrificing the comfort, safety, and therapeutic potential of a fully adjustable bed engineered for long-term occupation.
+The right adjustable medical bed empowers patients to stay in their homes.
+Patients won’t sacrifice the comfort, safety, and therapeutic potential of a fully adjustable bed engineered for long-term occupation.

 In addition to the bed itself, many bedridden patients benefit from accessories and add-ons.
 Accessories improve the safety and security of patients and help them carry out tasks on their own that would otherwise require a caregiver.